12 Sights in Solingen, Germany (with Map and Images)

 Gräfrather Lichtturm Frank Vincentz / CC BY-SA 3.0

-The light tower in Solingen in North Rhine-Westphalia is a converted, former water tower.
-It is located in the Gräfrath district near the highest point in the city of Solingen at almost 276 meters above NHN.
-Due to his former function, he continues to bear the name GRäfrather water tower unofficially.
-The tower was built in 1904, decommissioned in 1983 and rebuilt in the mid -1990s.
+The light tower in Solingen, North Rhine-Westphalia, is a converted former water tower.
+It is located in the district of Gräfrath near the highest point of the city of Solingen at almost 276 meters above sea level.
+Due to its former function, it continues to bear the unofficial name Gräfrath Water Tower.
+The tower was built in 1904, decommissioned in 1983 and rebuilt in the mid-1990s.

 Wikipedia: Lichtturm (DE)